PowerShell/platyPS/CONTRIBUTING.md

 There are two parts:

-- .NET library `Markdown.MAML.dll` written in C#.
-It does heavy lifting, like parsing markdown, transforming it into xml and so on.
+- `Markdown.MAML.dll`, a .NET library written in C#.
+  It does the heavy lifting, like parsing Markdown, transforming it into XML, and so on.
   You can open `.\Markdown.MAML.sln` in Visual Studio 2015.
-- PowerShell scripts in `.\src\platyPS`.
-They provide user interface.
+- A PowerShell module in `.\src\platyPS`.
+  This module provides the user CLI.

 ## First-time setup

-Restore nuget packages.
+Restore NuGet packages.
-You can do it from visual studio, or from command line
+You can do this from Visual Studio, or from the command line.

 ```
 .\.nuget\NuGet.exe restore